 The Mozambican head of state pointed to the overlapping or destruction of electoral material and conflict between supporters as some of the problems tainting the polls in Mozambique, calling for political parties to respect electoral bodies.

-?that in the process of our democracy and decentralization, our elections are orderly and peaceful.
+"In the process of our democracy and decentralization, let our elections be orderly and peaceful.
 We want to be a country that respects democratically elected institutions and where democracy is rooted in our political culture," observed Filipe Nyusi.

 The President of the Republic called on political parties to be guided by peace and good faith, avoiding violence during the current electoral campaign.